Professor Lupin: Well, I'd consider you a fool if you weren't.

 - Harry Potter and the Deathly Hallows

 - "The Warlock's Hairy Heart".
-A wizard decides he's above the weakness of love, and performs some sort of magic to prevent him from ever loving anyone.
-He tries to woo a woman to be his trophy wife, but she refuses to marry him unless he shows her that he has a heart.
+A wizard decides he's above the weakness of love and performs some sort of Dark magic to prevent him from ever loving anyone.
+When he hears his servants laughing at him for being single, he tries to woo a woman to be his Trophy Wife, but she refuses to marry him unless he shows her that he has a heart.
 During a feast at his castle, he takes her down to the dungeon to show her where he keeps his ACTUAL, STILL BEATING HEART encased in a crystal casket—which, thanks to lack of love, is now twisted and hairy beyond recognition.
 The witch understandably freaks out and begs him to put the heart back in, so he cuts open his chest and does so, and she then embraces him.
 Time for a Happy Ending with the wizard saved by The Power of Love, right?
 Wrong.
 The warlock's heart is so unused to feeling love that it has deteriorated to an animalistic state, driving the wizard to find a true heart.
 He does this by cutting out the witch's heart and trying to magic out his own.
-The dinner guests then find him downstairs, both hearts in his hands, with him licking the witch's heart.
+The dinner guests then find him downstairs, one heart in each hand, with him licking and stroking the witch's heart.
+When he can't magically remove his own hairy heart from his chest, he vows never to be mastered by his own heart, hacks it out with a knife, and bleeds to death.
 In the liner notes, Dumbledore even points out that many wizard parents won't tell it to their children "until they're of an age where they won't have nightmares."

 - The protagonist Isolt comes across a family of wizards that was being attacked by a hidebehind, a monster that preys on human-like creatures.
-While people preying monsters aren't anything to bat an eye at as a dangerous encounter in the potterverse, the circumstance of the attack can be quite chilling.
+While people-preying monsters aren't anything to bat an eye at as a dangerous encounter in the Potterverse, the circumstance of the attack can be quite chilling.
 The main reason it got the jump on them is that they were on a trip and the father mistook it for a boggart.
-Imagine the scenario: you and your family want to go somewhere new and fun, so you go to a different continent for your trip.
+Imagine the scenario: You and your family want to go somewhere new and fun, so you go to a different continent for your trip.
 While there, you encounter something that is scary at worst, and is easily gotten rid of.
 You try what you think will work on a creature you think you have identified, but it doesn't work.
 The creature isn't what you thought it was, and it attacks.
-Isolt and William arrive too late to save the parents, which are about to be disembowled by the monster near their severely injured children, and if it wasn't for Isolt and William, their kids wouldn't have survived the encounter.
-How many more wizard families - or even muggle families have gone on vacations to other countries, and met similar fates due to a simple misidentification of a creature they thought was mostly harmless?.
+Isolt and William arrive too late to save the parents, who are about to be disembowelled by the monster near their severely injured children, and if it wasn't for Isolt and William, their kids wouldn't have survived the encounter.
+How many more wizard families, or even muggle families, have gone on vacations to other countries and met similar fates due to a simple mis-identification of a creature they thought was mostly harmless?